cern-eos/eos/doc/configuration/wfe.rst

    eos space config default space.wfe.ntx=10

 Workflows are stored in a virtual queue system.
 The queues display the status of each workflow.
 By default workflows older than 7 days are cleaned up.
-This setting cna be changed by the **wfe.keeptime** space variable.
+This setting can be changed by the **wfe.keeptime** space variable.
 That is the time in seconds how long workflows are kept in the virtual queue system before they get deleted.

 .. code-block:: bash